1. Feature Overview

 5.6 Reverse IP Lookup

 By enabling Reverse IP Lookup, you can identify the location details of a lead (such as city, state and country) when they submit on LeadSquared landing pages.
-Link missing
+For more information, please refer to Reverse IP Lookup.

 5.7 Multiple Email Opens